 Why is a medical test for term insurance needed?

-When you opt for a high sum assured and/or if you are in the older age bracket, the insurance company undertakes a high risk in insuring you.
+When you opt for a high sum assured and/or if you are in the older age bracket, the term insurance company undertakes a high risk in insuring you.
 In case of a claim a considerable amount would have to be paid which would put a dent in the company’s financial position.
 If the probability of claim is high, the company would make a loss as the sum assured would have to be paid in the early years of the policy itself.
 The company, therefore, wants to assess your health status to check whether you have any health condition which might increase the probability of claim.
 Through a term insurance medical test the company, therefore, checks your health condition.
 If you have any ailment which increases your chances of death, the company might increase the premium, restrict the sum assured or even reject the proposal for insurance.
 If, on the other hand, you have a normal health, the company would offer you the coverage without any added terms and conditions.

 What medical tests are required for term insurance?